Puzzlepart/prosjektportalen/.github/ISSUE_TEMPLATE.md

 #### Version

-Please specify what version ou are using: [ ]
+Please specify what version you are using: [ ]

+You can find the version you are using in the bottom left corner of any page in the Project portal site.

 _If you are not using the latest release, please update and see if the issue is resolved before submitting an issue._